CSC-326/Course/Labs/Demo.md

 ### Evaluation

 * Lab Demo (Peer Rating) - 5% project total
-* Lab Demo (TA Rating) - 5% project total
+* Lab Demo/Screencast quality (TA Rating) - 5% project total
-* Screencast quality - 5% project total
 * Best Project Award - +5% project total

 During the lab, each student will rate the project demo, one of the following: